 The DNR Shoreland grant is used for the administration of state approved Shoreland management programs.
 It is administered at the state level by the DNR.
 A local 1:1 match is required.
 Grant recipients must have a DNR approved Shoreland ordinance.

-All counties are required to pass ordinances regulation for Subsurface Sewage Treatment Systems (SSTS) countywide.
+All counties are required to pass ordinance regulation for Subsurface Sewage Treatment Systems (SSTS) countywide.

 This grant is provided to monitor easements and conduct spot-checks on conservation practices.
 In FY 2017, the Grant SWCD received $1,882.00.